 Here’s Milwaukee Film’s description of the film.

-t’s BAMBI meets APOCALYPSE NOW in this provocative and strangely beautiful horror comedy from acclaimed filmmaker and illustrator Alberto Vazquez (director of MFF2017 alum BIRDBOY:
+“t’s BAMBI meets APOCALYPSE NOW in this provocative and strangely beautiful horror comedy from acclaimed filmmaker and illustrator Alberto Vazquez (director of MFF2017 alum BIRDBOY:

-colored premise to explore religious zealotry, the tortured legacies of military fascism, and the depths of the soul.
+THE FORGOTTEN CHILDREN), who uses its outrageous candy-colored premise to explore religious zealotry, the tortured legacies of military fascism, and the depths of the soul.
 Join cuddly bear brothers Bluey and Tubby as they face the horrors of war in the battles against the unicorn army that lives deep in the treacherous forest.”

 UNICORN WARS is a provocation and satire all mixed up into what looks like a children’s cartoon.
 It’s apparent early on that it’s not a children’s movie, so parents will be amply warned and not traumatize a generation of children like WATERSHIP DOWN did.
 And the audience last night was clearly in on the joke.